Fish Me a Word

 - Spread all of the fish out on the floor, or on a table.

-- Give your child the fishing rod and let them know it’s time to go fishing!
-Each time you call out a word, they should look for the word you’ve said, and then try to catch it with their rod.
+- Give your child the fishing rod and tell them it’s time to go fishing!
+Each time you call out a word, she should look for the word you’ve said, and then try to catch it with her rod.

 - Each time she catches the correct fish, ask your child to shout out the letters—spelling the name of the word aloud.
 This helps with reinforcement.